heyAlanDev/Freecodecamp_academy/responsive_web_design-new/Theory/css/properties.md

     min-height : defines the minimum height of an element;
     max-width : defines the maximum width of an element;
     min-width : defines the minimum width of an element;
+    margin : to change the element margin (If have one value changes all element margin, if have two values the first is for top and bottom margin and the second value change the right and left margin if have three values the first change the top, the second change the left and right paddings, and the last change the bottom and if have four values the change will be clockwise);
+    padding : to change the element padding (If have one value changes all element padding, if have two values the first is for top and bottom padding and the second value change the right and left padding if have three values the first change the top, the second change the left and right paddings, and the last change the bottom and if have four values the change will be clockwise);
     margin-left : to change the element margin left;
     margin-right : to change the element margin right;
     margin-top : to change the element margin top;